-On August 4, 2021, the Company entered into performance share agreements with each of the Named Executives, with the threshold, target, and maximum share amounts listed in the above table.
-The performance share agreements entered into with each of the above Named Executives in fiscal year 2022 are identical except for the number of shares.
-Each grant is comprised of three separate grants of performance shares that vest at the end of a three-year performance period based on the following: (1) the TSR over the three-year period in comparison to the companies in the S&P 1500 S&S plus any members of the Compensation Peer Group not otherwise included in the S&P 1500 S&S (comprising approximately 60% of the total performance shares grant value), (2) the Company's organic revenue CAGR over the three-year period against a target organic revenue CAGR, where organic revenue growth removes the impact of deconversion fees and acquisitions and divestitures during the performance period (comprising approximately 20% of the total performance shares grant value), and (3) the expansion of the Company's non-GAAP operating margin over the three-year period against a target non-GAAP operating margin, where non-GAAP operating margin removes the impact of deconversion fees and acquisitions and divestitures during the performance shares grant value).
-See "Compensation Discussion and Analysis-Long Term Incentive Compensation-Performance Shares," on page 34 for more information about the fiscal 2022 performance share grants.
+On August 4, 2022, the Company entered into performance share agreements with each of the Named Executives (other than Mr. Williams), with the threshold, target, and maximum share amounts listed in the above table.
+The performance share agreements entered into with the Named Executives in fiscal year 2023 are identical except for the number of shares.
+Each grant is comprised of three separate grants of performance shares that vest at the end of a three-year performance period based on the following: (1) the TSR over the three-year period in comparison to the companies in the S&P 1500 S&S plus any members of the Compensation Peer Group not otherwise included in the S&P 1500 S&S (comprising approximately 60% of the total performance shares grant value), (2) the Company's organic revenue CAGR over the three-year period against a target organic revenue CAGR, where organic revenue growth removes the impact of deconversion fees and acquisitions and divestitures during the performance period (comprising approximately 20% of the total performance shares grant value), and (3) the expansion of the Company's non-GAAP operating margin over the three-year period against a target non-GAAP operating margin, where non-GAAP operating margin removes the impact of deconversion fees and acquisitions and divestitures during the performance period (comprising approximately 20% of the total performance shares grant value).
+See "Compensation Discussion and Analysis-Long Term Incentive Compensation-Performance Shares," on page 35 for more information about the fiscal 2023 performance share grants.

-On August 4, 2021, the Company granted time-based restricted stock unit awards to each of the Named Executives.
+On August 4, 2022, the Company granted time-based restricted stock units to each of the Named Executives.
 The grants were identical for each of the Named Executives except for the number of restricted stock units.
 Each restricted stock unit is the economic equivalent of one share of Common Stock.
 Amounts may be settled in Common Stock of the Company or cash or any combination thereof.
 The restricted stock units vest in three equal annual installments beginning on the first anniversary of the grant date based on continued service with the Company.